By: Andrew Forrest - Updated May 2025

 Those with a heavier body weight or carrying heavier packs should look for walking boot insoles with a robust heel, crafted from durable materials, and featuring cushioning and shock absorption that will not be compromised under pressure.

-Remember to check what support your boot/shoe already offers and chose the insole accordingly.
+Remember to check what support your boot/shoe already offers and choose the insole accordingly.
 Also, if you have flat feet or a low arch, then insoles with high arches may dig in and not be suitable.
-We have shown the Superfeet Green above, but they do other similar insoles in different colour variations, where the colour rather than being some hidden fashion statement in your shoe, relates to certain features, e.g. medium arch support or low arch support.

 Comfort and cushioning in hiking boot insoles provide softness and support to the foot, protecting it from shock and providing a comfortable walking experience.
 Insoles come with various types of cushioning, such as foam, gel, and air cushioning, each offering its own unique benefits.